- Parks (A - Z)

 Internal Road Network

-Two loops of the tourist roads in the park are tarred while the others are graveled.
-The gravel roads are in good condition and can be accessed with a normal vehicle, but may be closed in very wet weather.
+Some loops of the tourist roads in the park are tarred while the others are graveled.
+The gravel roads are in good condition and can be accessed with a normal vehicle, but these may be closed in very wet weather.
 The main entrance road into the park is tarred.

-The southern access road links to Addo Main Camp to Camp Matyholweni.
-The distance from Camp Matyholweni to Addo Main Camp through the Park is 39km.
-The southern access road is not accessible to buses and caravans.
+The southern access road links Camp Matyholweni to Addo main camp.
+The distance from Camp Matyholweni to Addo main amp through the Park is 36km.
+The southern access road is not accessible to buses and cars pulling caravans and trailers.

 Roads in the park are suitable for all vehicles.
 Open-top game viewer vehicles are only allowed by special permission of the Park Manager.